 Sacred Mountains are not places to visit or to hang out in casually.
 The violation of Sacred Places over the last few thousands years in Europe goes hand-in-hand with the total degradation of human beings into the grotesque, existentially-quadriplegic freak of the modern human resource.
 Europe is not the only place this happened.

-It happened everywhere that humans began eating grains as their principal food source, and degrading into the agricultural (literally “field culture,” from the Latin agres: “field”), religious, political human livestock that maintains a warring class to rule over everybody, a priest caste trained to mystify and stupefy the laboring caste that lead the lives of exploitable human cattle.
+It happens everywhere that humans began eating grains as their principal food source, and degrading into the agricultural (literally “field culture,” from the Latin agres: “field”), religious, political human livestock that maintains a warring class to rule over everybody, a priest caste trained to mystify and stupefy the laboring caste that lead the lives of exploitable human cattle.

 When Genghis became a man he assumed his responsibilities for the People his father had led.
 He also forged alliances with childhood friends from former enemies who were actually much, much stronger than the small, rag-tag band of clans Genghis led.
 During a battle in alliance with his best friend, that “friend” turned on him.
 This had disastrous results for his people.
 Many of Genghis Khan’s fellow tribesmen got slaughtered.
 He got sold into slavery and hauled off to a prison on the outskirts of China, which was already expanding westward into the homelands of various “people who live in felt tents.”

 The two of them had met, and promised themselves to each other, when Genghis Khan was but a child on the Journey during which his father would be poisoned.
-When they met, being but 9 or 10 years old, they knew that they would one day wed and they pledged to be together.
+When they met, being but 9 or 10 years old, they knew that they would one day wed.
+As children, they pledged to be together.
 When Genghis Khan became a young man, he went to find her and marry her.
 She, in turn, went to free her husband when he got sold into captivity.
 Her story, and her WILL are amazing in their own right.
 The greatness of the Mongol People was very much an expression of the Women who raised them and inspired them.

 Temujin’s Chinese prison cell became his School in the Psychology of Imperial Culture.
 Prison life revealed the dynamics at play in the lives of those who live in chains of command.
 These kind of people were new to Genghis.
 He studied them.
 He learned from them.
 He learned, as he had learned during his own childhood, not only of their weaknesses, but of their methods, their particularities, their mentality, their organizational methods, and their strengths.
 He learned that this imperial way of “life” was spreading from the West and from the East and the South toward his Northern Homelands.